bootscore/bootscore/README.md

 bootScore is a time-saver and designed to quickly create clean mobile-first projects.
 If you are familiar with Bootstrap classes and HTML, you will feel like home and be able to build whatever you want.

-## Help
+## Support & Contribute

 ### Discussions
 Check the [documentation](https://bootscore.me/category/documentation/).
-If you have a general question or need help with your project, feel free to open a new [discussion](https://github.com/bootscore/bootscore/discussions).
+If you have a general question or need help with your project, feel free to open a new [discussion](https://github.com/orgs/bootscore/discussions).
 Maybe your question is in [help wanted](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+label%3A%22help+wanted%22+) labeled issues already solved.

 ### Issues
 If you find a bug or have a feature idea, you're welcome to open an [issue](https://github.com/bootscore/bootscore/issues).
 Please check [closed issues](https://github.com/bootscore/bootscore/issues?q=is%3Aissue+is%3Aclosed) first to avoid duplicates.